xymatic/dos/README.md

 ## RTTI

-The dos has a rich set of runtime type information features.
-Please not that they work on instances of as well as classes.
+The dos has a rich set of run-time type information features.
+Please note that they work on instances of as well as classes.

 ```javascript
 var ns = {};